 Instead of FIRE, which is becoming obsolete due to WFH, I’m more focused on wealth maximization through equity investing, entrepreneurship, career strategies, and real estate.
 Over the past couple of years, I’ve discovered new joy talking about family finances and estate planning.

 After a year of telling folks who asked what I did that I was retired, I started changing my response.
-I felt stupid for saying I was retired at 35.
-Instead, I said was a writer or a tennis coach to feel more comfortable.
+I felt stupid for saying I was retired at 34.
+Today, if anybody asks what I do, I tell them I’m an author.

 Should Have Been More Focused In My Writing